Breakfast Briefing: From Pilot to Production: How leaders successfully scale AI

 Modern IT Breakfast briefing

-You’ll leave with a prioritised set of actions you can apply straight away – framed as leadership decisions: what to standardise, what to stop, and what to automate next.
+You’ll leave with a prioritised set of actions framed as leadership decisions: what to stop, what to standardise, and what to automate next, plus a simple 30/60/90 plan you can run.

 What we’ll cover